scarych/aom/website/docs/api/koa/parameters.md

 can be obtained.
 It can be used for logging, controlling access to routes, as well as saving and applying contextual data in any of its sections.

+If compound routes were used using the `@UseNext` decorator, then subsequent called functions will be included in the general list of cursors, and will follow the value that defines the endpoint itself, and have the same `prefix` value.

 The presence of the `constructor` value in `route` and `cursor` makes it possible to use values from the structure `ctx.$StateMap = new WeakMap`, which are described in more detail in the description for decorators [`StateMap`](#statemap) and [`This`](#this).